cloudflare/cloudflare-docs/products/workers/src/content/tutorials/build-a-slackbot/index.md

 In this tutorial, you built and published a Cloudflare Workers application that can respond to GitHub webhook events, and allow GitHub API lookups within Slack.
 If you would like to review the full source code for this application, you can find the repository [on GitHub](https://github.com/signalnerve/workers-slack-bot).

-If you want to get started building your own projects, refer to the quick-start templates provided in the [Template Gallery](/examples).
+If you want to get started building your own projects, review the existing list of [Quickstart templates](/get-started/quickstarts).